stroobants-dev/cloudwatch-auto-retention/README.md

-# cloudwatch-auto-retention
+# Cloudwatch Auto Retention

 ![release](https://github.com/stroobants-dev/cloudwatch-auto-retention/actions/workflows/release.yml/badge.svg)[![npm version](https://badge.fury.io/js/cloudwatch-auto-retention.svg)](https://badge.fury.io/js/cloudwatch-auto-retention)[![PyPI version](https://badge.fury.io/py/cloudwatch-auto-retention.svg)](https://badge.fury.io/py/cloudwatch-auto-retention)

-cdk-cloudwatch-logs-auto-retention is an AWS CDK construct library that will check once a month if you have any Cloudwatch Log Groups in the region it is deployed with a never-expire retention and auto-fix this to one month.
+Cloudwatch Auto Retention is an AWS CDK construct library that will check once a month if you have any Cloudwatch Log Groups in the region it is deployed with a never-expire retention and auto-fix this to one month.
 This is a cost-optimization as Cloudwatch Logs have a very high storage cost.
-If you need Cloudwatch logs for longer you should set an automated S3 export (cdk-cloudwatch-logs-s3-export is in the works 😚).
+If you need Cloudwatch logs for longer you should set an automated S3 export (cloudwatch-logs-s3-export is in the works 😚).

 ## Getting started